MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 The main configuration profile, which is attached to the *MixedRealityToolkit* GameObject in your Scene, provides the main entry point for the Toolkit in your project.

 > [!NOTE]
-> The Mixed Reality Toolkit "locks" the default configuration screens to ensure you always have a common start point for your project and it is encouraged to start defining your own settings as your project evolves.
+> Mixed Reality Toolkit "locks" the default configuration screens to ensure you always have a common start point for your project and it is encouraged to start defining your own settings as your project evolves.
 The MRTK configuration is not editable during play-mode.

 ![MRTK configuration profile](../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_ActiveConfiguration.png)

-All the "default" profiles for the Mixed Reality Toolkit can be found in the SDK project in the folder Assets/MRTK/SDK/Profiles.
+All the "default" profiles for Mixed Reality Toolkit can be found in the SDK project in the folder Assets/MRTK/SDK/Profiles.

 > [!IMPORTANT]
 > DefaultHoloLens2ConfigurationProfile is optimized for HoloLens 2.
 See [Profiles](../features/profiles/profiles.md) for the details.